informjennifer/WashU-datarescue/how-to-start/track-1-advocacy-education.md

   3. Are people on social media commenting on these removals?
   4. Are there back up copies on sites like the [Internet Archive](http://web.archive.org/), [End of Term](https://eotarchive.org/data/), [DataLumos](https://www.datalumos.org/datalumos/search/studies)?&#x20;
   5. How do these tactics of removing public federal information compare with other countries?
-* Write a paragraph on your findings, reflections, or lingering questions onto the shared research google doc: [**Link to Research Team Summaries**]
+* Write a paragraph on your findings, reflections, or lingering questions onto the shared research doc: [**Link to Research Team Summaries**](https://wustl.box.com/s/nu3mn7oeyojvkwg30jwrqxlkh6wbsbve)

 #### <mark style="background-color:purple;">4.
 Create promotional text/images</mark>